incubazar/Incubazar-web/README.md

-# Incubazar - We Connect Visionaries
+# Incubazar - Matching Platform for Founders & Investors

 **We connect visionaries — and help them turn ideas into investments.**

-A comprehensive platform connecting early-stage startup founders with angel investors in India.
-Built with regulatory compliance in mind, operating under Section 42 of the Companies Act 2013.
+An intelligent matching platform connecting early-stage startup founders with angel investors in India.
+We facilitate compliant private placements under Section 42 of the Companies Act 2013, providing the technology infrastructure for founders and investors to discover and connect with each other.

+## 🎯 What We Are

+**A Matching Platform** - We use AI-powered algorithms to connect founders with compatible investors based on:
+- Sector alignment and expertise
+- Investment stage preferences
+- Ticket size compatibility
+- Geographic preferences
+- Investment thesis matching

+**What We're NOT:**
+- ❌ Not an incubator or accelerator
+- ❌ Not a venture capital firm
+- ❌ Not an investment advisor
+- ❌ We don't pool funds or manage investments
+- ❌ We don't provide direct mentorship programs

+**What We DO:**
+- ✅ Facilitate connections between verified founders and investors
+- ✅ Provide technology infrastructure for deal flow
+- ✅ Enable compliant private placements (Section 42)
+- ✅ Automate legal documentation and compliance
+- ✅ Offer transparent deal tracking and analytics

 ## 🚀 Features

 ### For Founders
-- **Startup Profile Management**: Complete startup profile with industry sector, stage, and traction metrics
+- **Smart Matching**: Get matched with investors who align with your sector, stage, and funding needs
-- **Deal Creation**: Create fundraising deals with customizable terms and investment ranges
+- **Profile Showcase**: Create compelling startup profiles visible to compatible investors
+- **Deal Facilitation**: List funding opportunities and manage investor connections
-- **Document Automation**: Automated generation of term sheets, PAS-4 forms, and e-signature workflows
+- **Document Automation**: Auto-generate term sheets, PAS-4 forms, and compliance documents
-- **Investor Tracking**: Track investor interest and manage the 200-investor limit compliance
-- **RegTech Compliance**: Built-in compliance checks and automated document generation
+- **Network Access**: Connect with 200+ verified angel investors

 ### For Investors
-- **KYC Verification**: Secure identity verification process
-- **Deal Discovery**: AI-powered deal recommendations based on investment preferences
+- **Intelligent Recommendations**: AI-powered deal flow matched to your investment preferences
+- **Founder Discovery**: Browse and filter curated startups by sector, stage, and metrics
-- **Portfolio Management**: Track investments and receive quarterly updates
+- **Portfolio Tracking**: Monitor your connections and investment pipeline
-- **Due Diligence Tools**: Platform scorecards and standardized reporting
+- **Due Diligence Tools**: Access standardized reports and platform scorecards
-- **Investment Preferences**: Set sector, stage, and ticket size preferences
+- **Compliance Support**: Section 42 compliant deal structures built-in

 ### For Admins
-- **Startup Curation**: Review and approve startup applications
+- **Quality Curation**: Review and approve profiles to maintain network quality
-- **User Management**: Manage founder and investor accounts
+- **Matching Oversight**: Monitor and optimize matching algorithms
-- **Analytics Dashboard**: Platform metrics and compliance monitoring
+- **Analytics Dashboard**: Track platform connections, deal flow, and success metrics
-- **Scorecard Generation**: Create platform scorecards for deals
+- **Compliance Monitoring**: Ensure all activities meet regulatory requirements

 ## 🛠 Technology Stack